 The Serengeti, named justly for its endless plains, is made up of over 1.5 million hectares spread across not just one but two countries in Africa.
 Its sheer size is reason enough to have its name resound globally.
 In fact, Serengeti is a name that makes any traveler shudder in excitement, in awe, in utter fascination.
+It’s also conveniently located by other Tanzanian park and attractions which allows visitors to experience a well rounded Tanzania adventure.
 But, where is Serengeti exactly and what makes a stay inside this park a unique experience?

-When people say “Serengeti”, it usually refers to Serengeti National Park, one of the world’s most iconic safari parks and the best one for 2018 according to SafariBookings.com.
+When people say “Serengeti”, it usually refers to Serengeti National Park, one of the world’s most iconic safari parks and the tops #1 for 2019 Best African Safari Parks and Destinations according to SafariBookings.com.
 If you refer to the entire Serengeti ecosystem, on the other hand, it is located in the countries Tanzania and Kenya and is mainly composed of Serengeti National Park and Masai Mara Game Reserve.
-Smaller reserves such as Ikorongo Game Reserve, Maswa Game Reserve and Loliondo Game Controlled Area make up the ecosystem as well.
-What makes it even more fascinating is that despite being made up of several reserves and parks, the Serengeti ecosystem remains unfenced – no barrier to restrain animal movement and migration.
+Smaller reserves such as Ikorongo Game Reserve, Maswa Game Reserve, and Loliondo Game Controlled Area make up the ecosystem as well.
+What makes it even more fascinating is that despite being made up of several reserves and safari parks in Serengeti, its ecosystem remains unfenced – no barrier to restrain animal movement and migration.

 What makes it unique?

 Imagine being in a vast wilderness, away from the hustle and bustle of the metropolitan.
 You will be in complete connection with what you might have imagined of the “real Africa” — natural, unspoiled, exotic, sensational.